Care about Total Compensation

 Should I negotiate?

-As of 2019, I’ve never seen an offer redacted due to negotiation (OK, with one very unlikely exception which has happened to me).
-This is true at the big tech companies, and the middle sized tech companies, not sure about small tech companies.
+As of 2019, I’ve never seen an offer retracted due to negotiation (OK, with one very unlikely exception which has happened to me).
+This is true at the big tech companies and the middle-sized tech companies, not sure about small tech companies.
 The best way to negotiate is to have competing offers.